 A test-tube baby means:

+A test-tube baby means fertilisation in vitro and then transplantation in the uterus.
 It involves fertilizing an egg outside the body, in a laboratory dish (vitro), and then implanting it in a woman’s uterus.

 - Question 18 of 50